How do I view the raw "access logs" and "error logs" for my Web site?

 - Click Statistics and Logs

-Accessing the raw log files
+Accessing the log files using other methods

 Alternately, if you're installing your own statistics program as a CGI script on our server, the raw log files can be found in the "logs/web" directory of your home directory.